UPDATED: June 1, 2020

 As we all adjust to the spread of COVID-19, it’s vital that we adhere to CDC recommendations to not travel.
 “Can I still go outside,” you ask?
 The short answer is yes if you practice social distancing—maintaining six feet of personal space.
 Here’s what you must do to stay safe and keep others safe while enjoying the great outdoors.

-Residents can still get outdoors but must be responsible and make good choices.
-Walk your dog, fish a quiet river or take a stroll, run or bike ride either alone or within small groups (less than 10 when social distancing is possible).
+Be responsible and make good choices.
+Walk your dog, fish a quiet river or take a stroll, run or bike ride either alone or within small groups (less than 50 when social distancing is possible).
 Or find a low-key place to go birding or watch spring wildlife.

-Residents should also be aware of their impact on their local community resources while recreating.
+Be aware of your impact on local community resources while recreating.
 Plan to take all the food, water and gear you’ll need while you’re out.
 If recreating means you’re stopping at a gas station or a grocery store, think about how it may impact community resources and make a decision accordingly.

 You may want to think twice about recreating right now, but if you do head out, keep some things in mind.
 While some of Western Montana’s parks, forests, rivers and trails for hiking, running and biking are open, some recreation areas are closed.
 Please adhere to posted closures and restrictions.
 Seek out less populated areas and try to avoid peak recreation times.
 If a place looks busy or the parking area is full, move on to another location.
 Also, this isn’t the time to test your limits; rescue personnel are minimally staffed as many are on the front-line of the COVID-19 crisis.
 Here’s other important tips to recreate responsibly:

 + Reduce Crowding – Don’t linger at the trailhead.

 + Control Your Dog – To reduce physical contact and pick up dog waste.